Eriochilus valens

-Eriochilus valens, commonly known as the red-lipped bunny orchid, is a plant in the orchid family Orchidaceae and is endemic to Western Australia.
+Eriochilus valens, commonly known as red-lipped bunny orchid, is a plant in the orchid family Orchidaceae and is endemic to Western Australia.
 It has a single egg-shaped leaf held above the ground and up to four small pink or white and pink flowers.
 It grows near winter-west swamps and usually only flowers after fire the previous summer.

 Description

 Eriochilus valens is a terrestrial, perennial, deciduous, herb with an underground tuber and a single egg-shaped leaf 5-20 mm long and 5-10 mm wide.
 The leaf is held above the ground on a thin stalk 20-50 mm high.
 Up to four white or pink flowers about 10 mm long and wide are borne on a stem, 10-250 mm tall.
 The dorsal sepal is egg-shaped with the narrower end towards the base, 6-8 mm long and 2-3 mm wide.
 The lateral sepals are 9-11 mm long, 3-4 mm wide and spread forwards.
 The petals are narrow spatula-shaped 5-7 mm long, about 1 mm wide and are held close to the dorsal sepal.
 The labellum is pink to red, 6-8 mm long, about 3 mm wide and has three lobes.
 The middle lobe is 2.5-3.5 mm long and is fleshy with red bristles.
 Flowering occurs from March to May but is much more prolific after fire the previous summer.